 And to remember His holy covenant,

 The oath which He swore to our father Abraham” (Lk.
 1.61-73).

 John, with his mother and four women.
 The four attendant women signify a birth of great importance.

 The Nazarite is specially consecrated to God.
 It is only on two other occasions that consecration had been announced either before or at birth, and both are biblical luminaries, Samson and Samuel.
 Anna the prophetess may have been a Nazarite (Lk.
 2. 36-38).
 Many believe Paul took Nazarite vows, in part due to his abstention from sex.
-The nature of Nazarite life lends itself toward the following: serving others, the study of scripture and knowing the Law, taking solitude, to lead a contemplative life and seek God, to receive wisdom and enlightenment into His spirit, impart the word God has witnessed.
-John seems to encompass all of the above-mentioned attributes, with his final act as imparting the Word and declaring the soon to arrive Messiah.
+The nature of Nazarite life lends itself toward the following: serving others, the study of scripture and knowing the Law, taking solitude, leading a contemplative life and seeking God, receiving wisdom and enlightenment into His spirit, impart the word God has witnessed.
+John seems to encompass all of the above-mentioned attributes, with his final act as imparting the Word and declaring the soon-to-arrive Messiah.

 JOHN PREPARES the PEOPLE

 Remission of sins’, ‘light’, and “darkness and the shadow of death” are very reminiscent of writings appearing in the Dead Sea Scrolls.
 These themes also reflect within Jesus’ ministry.

 John stands in the middle, pointing to both the past and the future.
 He does not replicate the message of his Qumran Essene brothers, who were legalists, but seems to spring from a message not yet imparted to the people.
 John’s water baptism only requires confession.
 The trickling water across the forehead represents a clean start and a commitment to obtain a new framework for thinking, not so much the message of further obedience to the law.
 John’s water baptismal holds the place of the anointing with the Holy Spirit, which the Messiah will later bring.
 Messiah is near and all of us must become prepared.